apanoush/ada-METAL-website/report.md

-With the Greatest caution, we use the **log scale** given by Mr Gadet, hoping it will make this graph useful in any way.
+With the Greatest caution, we use the log scale given by Mr Gadet, hoping it will make this graph useful in any way.

 {% include RatingsScatterPlot.html %}

 Indeed this is much more readable, there's so much to say.
 First let's understand this plot correctly, because as a real detective would do, we will analyze every detail of it in later parts, to get the whole meaning of it.
 First we can see that most of the movies are concentrated in the center, between 200 and 10k votes.
-Since there are som many of them it's hard to detect any particular tendency, but one thing we notice is this is the range where we have the most movies under a rating of 4.
-Above 100k votes, the movie ratings seem to be increasing, until we only have a few movies above 1M votes, which all have a rating above 8.
+Since there are som many of them it's hard to detect any particular tendency, but one thing we notice is that that's the range where we have the most movies under a rating of 4.
+Above 100k, the movie ratings seem to be increasing, until we only have a few movies above 1M votes, which all have a rating above 8.
 On the other side, we notice that the only few movies with a rating above 9, have less than 200 votes, and they are practically unknown.
 However this plot is still to dense, let's get back to our example years from before:

 {% include RatingsScatterPlotYears.html %}

 Indeed the distribution for the 3 chosen years is not the same at all, just look at the huge amount of movies below 4 in 2006.
-Even though they do not have that many votes individually, together they still add up.
-And now take advantage of the interactive plot and zoom on the right side of the plot.
+Even though they do not have that many ratings, they still add up.
+And now take advantage of the interactive plot and zoom on The right side of the plot.
 First we'll notice that no single movie from 1949 has more than 50k votes.
 Ans also notice the difference in distribution between 1973 and 2006.
 In 1973, all movies above 20k votes have a rating of at least 6.9, no wonder the weighted average is so high !

 <table>
   <tr>